bodo-ai/PyDough/documentation/dsl.md

 PyDough allows defining snippets of PyDough code out of context that do not make sense until they are later placed within a context.
 This can be done by writing a contextless expression, binding it to a variable as if it were any other Python expression, then later using it inside of PyDough code.
 This should always have the same effect as if the PyDough code was written fully in-context, but allows re-using common snippets.

-Good Example #1: Same as good example #4 from the CALC section, but written with contextless expressions.
+**Good Example #1**: Same as good example #4 from the CALC section, but written with contextless expressions.

 ```py
 %%pydough